 Exciting news for our foodie readers around Asia!

-Netflix’s much-awaited Street Food is premiering soon and the new documentary series from the creators of Chef’s Table aims to explore the rich culture of street food in some of the world’s colorful cities.
+Netflix’s much-awaited Street Food has been streaming in the platform, and the new documentary series from the creators of Chef’s Table aims to explore the rich culture of street food in some of the world’s colorful cities.

 The first season features dishes from nine destinations across Asia: Cebu, Bangkok, Osaka, Yogyakarta, Chiayi, Seoul, Ho Chi Minh, Singapore and Delhi.
 It will also highlight local heroes and the blood, sweat and tears that goes into each iconic dish.